boxcoxR

 out=boxcoxR(y,X,'family','YJpn','plots',1);

-% The contour plot suggestes that while positive observatios do not
+% The contour plot suggests that while positive observations do not

-% have to transformed, negative observations have to be transformed using
+% have to be transformed, negative observations have to be transformed using

 % lambda=0.
 For more details see Atkinson Riani and Corbellini (2020)